 You searched for power of attorney - Page 6 of 50 - Free Forms

-Minnesota Power of Attorney Forms
+Florida Power of Attorney Forms

 Louisiana Power of Attorney Forms

-The Louisiana Power of Attorney, or as it is referred to in the state’s law, a “mandate”, is a powerful document that authorizes an agent (mandatary) to act in the place of another.
+A Louisiana Power of Attorney, or as it is referred to in the state’s law, a “mandate”, is a powerful document that authorizes an agent (mandatary) to act in the place of another.
 Based on the form utilized, principal parties can grant authorities to their attorney-in-fact related to their finances, medical treatment, and/or child’s care.

 Vermont Power of Attorney Forms

-Alaska Power of Attorney Forms
+Alaska Power of Attorney Form

 An Alaska power of attorney lets a person designate someone else to handle their financial matters, medical decisions, or any other tasks they would like to specify.
 The type of form you use depends on the objective that you would like to accomplish.